-13. Destruction of records
+12. Destruction of records

-The School adheres to its data retention policy and will permanently securely destroy both paper and electronic records securely in accordance with these timeframes.
+The School adheres to its Records Management policy and will permanently securely destroy both paper and electronic records securely in accordance with these timeframes.

 The School will ensure that any third party who is employed to perform this function has the necessary accreditations and safeguards.